History of air traffic control in the United Kingdom

 The history of air traffic control in the United Kingdom began in the late 1950s, and early 1960s, when an integrated and coordinated system began, once radar had become sufficiently advanced to allow this.

 London Airport

-On 15 July 1919, the world's first commercial flight occurred, when Henry Shaw (1892-1977) piloted a de Havilland DH.9 for Aircraft Transport and Travel from Hendon to Le Bourget airfield in Paris.
+On 15 July 1919, the world's first commercial flight occurred, when Jerry Shaw (1892-1977) piloted a de Havilland DH.9 for Aircraft Transport and Travel from Hendon to Le Bourget airfield in Paris.
 The pilot did not have a passport.
+The flight been chartered by Major Pilkington, of Pilkington Glass, who paid £50 to France, and £50 back.
+He had missed his boat for an important business meeting.

+The world's first scheduled flight was from Hounslow Heath Aerodrome to France, on 24 August 1919, in a former wartime DH.4A, piloted by Captain Bill Lawford, with one passenger, Mr Stevenson-Reece.

 Jimmy Jeffs was the world's first air traffic controller at London Airport on 22 February 1922.
 The Mayday callsign originated at London Airport in 1921.

+In 1922 the first direction of aircraft was calculated by a goniometer, called Wireless Position Finding.